-Artificial intelligence has the opportunity to cause a huge disruption in the way healthcare operates, but the challenge is gathering enough data.
+Artificial intelligence has the opportunity to cause a huge disruption in the way healthcare operates, but gathering enough data for training remains a challenge.
 So what if, instead of focusing all our energy on this data collection process, we can adjust our deep learning algorithms to require less data?
-That’s what we do with

 Group-Equivariant Convolutional Neural Networks: